qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_peers'></a>
 ## qri peers

 Commands for working with peers

-### Synopsis
+#### Synopsis

 The `peers` commands allow you to interact with other peers on the Qri network.
 In order for these commands to work, you must be running a Qri node.
 This node allows you to communicate on the network.
 To spin up a Qri node, run `qri connect` in a separate terminal.
 This will connect you to the network, until you choose to close the connection by ending the session or closing the terminal.

-### Options
+#### Options

 <!--
 docrun: